 - A £50 gift card every time you introduce a friend

 - A 5-Star TrustPilot rating by 30,000 members

 This tariff means members can use 100% renewable electricity both at home and on the go (as Polar Plus uses 100% renewable electricity, too).
 It also means that simply by joining OVO, you can cut your carbon footprint at home by about one tonne3 a year.

 Our experts have done the maths on a Mini Electric vs Mini Cooper S Hatch:

 - The total energy a Mini Electric needs to cover 8,000 miles is 2,000kWh

-- So based on an off-peak home-charged rate of 7p/kWh, you could run a Mini for just £140 a year
+- Based on our Anytime add-on rate of 5p/kWh, you could run a Mini for just £100 a year

 - To fuel the Mini Cooper S Hatch costs over £1,000 (based on 39 miles-per-gallon, and a petrol price of 111.2p)

 - That works out at an annual saving of over £900!

 How Vehicle-to-Grid technology will be able to earn you money